 - In other words, you can think about it as a Ig for fetus, where fetus requires Ig that can cross placenta and provides strong protection even after birth.

 - It is a monomer when in circulation and dimer when secreted.

 - It also contains J chain when crosses through mucosal epithelial cells.

 - Its function is to protect the mucous membranes from bacteria or viruses as it coats the pathogen which later is washed away with mucosal secretions like tear, saliva or mucus.

-Because, it has a secretory component from intestinal epithelial cells that protects it from proteases and acid.
+A. Because, it has a secretory component (A#5) from intestinal epithelial cells that protects it from proteases and acid.

-About: Secretory component- When IgA gets into intestine.
+A#5.
+Secretory component: When IgA gets into intestine.
 It enters into its epithelial cell via receptor, which enters into the cell itself along with the IgA.
-This is knows as by transcytosis i.e. various macromolecules are moved across the cell in vesicles.
+This is knows as by transcytosis i.e. various macromolecules are moved across the cell in vesicle.
 This receptor-IgA complex while being secreted to the luminal side of epithelial cell in intestine, gets cleaved i.e. proteolysed within the receptor molecule.
 Meaning, a part of receptor remains inside the epithelial and other part is still attached with the IgA, which is known as secretory portion.
 This component wraps around IgA dimer preventing its degradation.

 - It binds to basophils and mast cells.

 - When there is allergen exposure, it cross links and triggers cell activation causing them to release substances like histamine (an inflammatory mediator) producing allergic symptoms.